 V-22 Osprey Production

-The MV-22 aircraft will be produced utilizing a block approach.
+The MV-22 aircraft was produced utilizing a block approach.

-Block A series aircraft will provide an improved aircraft with which the Marine Corps can train.
+Block A series aircraft would provide an improved aircraft with which the Marine Corps can train.
 This includes a software enhancement, nacelle reconfiguration, and additional reliability and maintainability improvements.
-These aircraft will remain at VMMT-204 and will not deploy.
+These aircraft would remain at VMMT-204 and would not deploy.
 As of December 2005, 29 Block A aircraft had been delivered to the flight line at MCAS New River.

-MV-22 Block B series aircraft will be the first MV-22s to deploy and will provide further improvements in effectiveness and maintainability for operators and maintainers, including improved access to the nacelle for inspection purposes and substantial reliability and maintenance improvements.
+MV-22 Block B series aircraft would be the first MV-22s to deploy and would provide further improvements in effectiveness and maintainability for operators and maintainers, including improved access to the nacelle for inspection purposes and substantial reliability and maintenance improvements.
 The first Block B aircraft was delivered to the Marine Corps on 08 December 2005.

 MV-22 Block D is in the budget cycle.